Isolated singularities of positive solutions of p-Laplacian type equations in R^d: Existence of the desired solutions

 \end{proof} \begin{remark} {\em The existence of positive supersolutions of the equation $Q'(u)=0$ in a domain $D$ implies the existence of positive solutions of the equation $Q'(u)=0$ in $D$.
 Hence, Lemma~\ref{lem:green} provides us with a proof of the claim of Lemma~\ref{lem:pos} under different assumptions, and in particular, covers the missing case $p=d$. } \end{remark} We conclude this section with a lemma that claims that as in the case of the $p\,$-Laplacian (see Example~\ref{ex:pl}), there exist two positive solutions $u_{\mathrm{small}}$ and $u_{\mathrm{large}}$ of the equation $Q'(u)=0$ near $\gz$, each of which behaves asymptotically either as the constant function or as the ``fundamental solution" $v_{\alpha^*}(x)$ (see \eqref{eq:free}) of the $p\,$-Laplacian. \begin{lemma} Suppose that $V$ satisfies conditions~(\textbf{C1}) and (\textbf{C2}) near $\zeta$.
 Then there exist two positive solutions $u_{\mathrm{small}}^{(\gz)}$ and $u_{\mathrm{large}}^{(\gz)}$ of the equation $Q'(u)=0$ defined in a punctured neighborhood of $\gz$ and satisfying

 More precisely, we have

 and

 \end{lemma} \begin{proof} By Lemma~\ref{lem:green} we have positive subsolutions and supersolutions which behave as the desired solutions.
-Therefore, using a standard sub-supersolution argument (based on the weak comparison principle), it follows that there exist positive solutions with the desired asymptotic behavior. \end{proof}
+Therefore, using a standard sub-supersolution argument (based on the weak comparison principle, cf. \cite{Garcia}, in particular the discussion around (3.1) therein), it follows that there exist positive solutions with the desired asymptotic behavior. \end{proof}